 After consistently losing every citywide CCTV project when competing against Viseum, a $2 billion manufacturer well known for network IP cameras, spent over $1 million in legal attempts to undermine Viseum’s Patented Surveillance Technology, but failed.

 They employed one of the world’s leading intellectual property practices to undertake an extensive analysis of the validity of Viseum’s granted European Patent EP1579399.
 These experts applied their vast depth of knowledge in physics, electronics, engineering and computer science to probe the novelty and inventive step of the Viseum Intelligent Moving Camera (Viseum IMC).
 The extent of this investigation compared Viseum’s claims with 3 inventions dating from before Viseum’s patent was granted in 2002.
 The conclusion of this extensive exercise resulted in the British Patent Examiner stating that in their opinion claims of Viseum’s patent are both novel and inventive over this suggested prior art.

-This competitor then over-engineered a quality compromised camera to “look like a Viseum”.
+This competitor then broke international law by copying Viseum’s patent.
+Attempting to limit their liability they over-engineered a quality compromised camera to “look like a Viseum” but without any Video Analytics Software or automatic camera control.
 It was shockingly designed and priced to only make profits from poor warranty and frequent downtimes:

 - The number and arrangement of cameras had little or no configuration for a customer’s specific coverage and operation, and each camera sensor could not be selected for the customer’s optical requirements.